PokerMan Bot

 PokerMan: The High-Risk Niche and the Home Game Simulator

-We’ve become used to two main models in the online poker space: decentralized agent-based apps (like Suprema or UPoker) and centralized corporate websites (like GGPoker).
-PokerMan doesn’t fit into either of those categories.
-On the surface, it looks like a sleek, contemporary, and totally free social poker app that you can use to play with your friends.
-It lacks a cashier, agents, and an integrated mechanism for managing actual currency.
-It is essentially an advanced home game simulator.
+In the online poker landscape, we’re accustomed to two basic models: decentralized agent-based poker apps (like Suprema or UPoker) and corporate-operated centralized websites (like GGPoker).
+PokerMan doesn’t squarely fall into either of these categories.
+At face value, it can easily be interpreted as a stylish, modern and totally free social poker app that you can use to play poker with your friends.
+It doesn’t have a cashier, an agent, or even an integrated mechanism for dealing with actual currency.
+PokerMan is really just an advanced home game simulator.

-However, the story doesn’t stop there for the expert operator.
-There is a covert, “off-label” use that generates a distinct, high-risk, and possibly high-reward niche beneath this legal, play-money surface.
-PokerMan is a collection of sophisticated, rentable card tables; it is not a public casino.
+But there is more to it than that for the knowledgeable operator.
+There is also a covert “off-label” use for PokerMan that creates a different niche that is high risk and potentially high reward beneath this legal play-money facade.
+PokerMan is a collection of sophisticated, rentable card tables; it is not a publicly accessible casino.
 What you and your friends do with the chips is up to you.

-This is the most important PokerMan concept to understand.
-PokerMan’s chips have no inherent value, in contrast to UPoker, where an agent sells you chips with real-world value within a vast, interconnected economy of unions.
-The platform, not the bank, is the location.
+This is the most important concept to understand about PokerMan.
+Unlike UPoker, where an agent sells you chips that have relevant, real-world value within a vast, interlinked economy of unions, the chips on PokerMan have zero inherent value.
+Again, functionally speaking, you are not at the bank, you are at the platform.

-So, how does one exchange real money? through a private agreement.
-A group of players are invited into a private game by a club host, who is the “agent” in this model.
-They decide in advance how much each chip will be worth; for instance, one chip is worth $1.
-Then, using third-party tools like cryptocurrency, PayPal, or a local bank transfer, players send money straight to the host.
-They use the app to play, and at the conclusion of the session, the host uses external payment methods to settle up with everyone based on their chip counts.
-The app doesn’t use any real money at all; it only serves as the game engine and record-keeper.
+So how does one exchange real money? through a private agreement.
+A group of players is invited into a private game by a club host who is the “agent” in this model.
+They agree ahead of time how much every chip will be worth; for instance, one chip is worth $1.
+Next, players send money directly to the host via a third-party service, cryptocurrency, a local bank transfer, or PayPal.
+The players play the game via the app, and at the end of the session, depending on their chip counts, the host pays off each player using the out-of-band payment option.
+There is no real money utilized at any point through the app, as the app is merely a game engine and record keeper for the host.

-For a bot operator, this private settlement model offers both an exciting and risky environment.
-Extreme trade-offs exist in this world.
+For a bot operator, this private settlement model can be exciting and profitable, and it is risky as well.
+There are extreme trade-offs with this space.

-The terrifying cost of having no platform security is counterparty risk.
-The club host is the only person with control over your entire bankroll, winnings, and everything else.
-You have no options if they choose not to pay you.
-No higher authority is available for appeal.
-Support for the app won’t assist you because, to them, you were merely playing a free game.
-Because of this, the most crucial—and challenging—aspect of the operation is locating and screening a reliable host.
+The biggest cost of not having a platform that is secure is counterparty risk.
+The host of the club, is the only person that has control of your entire bankroll, your winnings, and everything else.
+There are no options if they choose not to pay you.
+There is no higher authority for you to appeal to.
+Support for the app will not help you, since you are just playing a free game, anyway.
+For all of these reasons, the most important—and most difficult—part of the business is finding and vetting a trustworthy host.

-The Verdict: A Niche Tool, Not a Gold Mine
+The Bottom Line: A Niche Tool, Not A Gold Mine

-PokerMan is an intriguing technological advancement that offers an insight into an alternative form of online poker.
-It is not, however, the main target of a large-scale, professional botting operation.
-It cannot take the place of the well-established economies and substantial liquidity of the main Asian apps.
+PokerMan is an interesting technological development that illustrates another version of online poker.
+However, it is NOT the intended target of a large scale, professional botting operation.
+It does NOT means of competing with the established economies and liquidity of the major Asian apps.

-Rather, it ought to be considered a specialized, high-risk instrument.
-PokerMan could be a very lucrative, short-term activity if an operator can locate a verified, reliable host operating a low-stakes, high-stakes private game.
-The best weapon in such a game would be a PokerMan bot.
-However, there are risks involved in locating and seizing such an opportunity.
+Rather, it should be recognized as a specialized high-risk tool.
+PokerMan could be a highly profitable, short-term engagement, if an operator can find a vetted, reliable host, running a low-stakes, high stakes private game.
+A PokerMan bot, would be ideal to use in such a game.
+There are risks to finding and cashing in on such an opportunity.

 Frequently Asked Questions